STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: Experiments

 \paragraph{Evaluation Dataset.}

 The evaluation dataset is built from held-out recording dates of our STRIDE-QA corpus to ensure train-test separation.
+We define a \textit{scene group} as a sequence centered on a single target agent observed across four context frames ($t \in {-1.5, -1.0, -0.5, 0}$s) and evaluated across four future timesteps ($t \in {0, 1, 2, 3}$s).
+Each scene group includes 13 QA pairs, totaling 5,317 QA pairs across 409 scene groups.
 To focus on challenging spatiotemporal reasoning, we filter the data to exclude static and repetitive scenes, retaining only those with dynamic interactions.
-Following manual verification of all semantic mask annotations, the benchmark is composed of 409 unique scene groups.
-These groups are categorized into six dynamic scenarios: \textit{Oncoming Pass}, \textit{Maintain State}, \textit{Overtake}, \textit{Path Divergence}, \textit{Pulling Away From Ego}, and \textit{Minor Relations}.
-We define an out-of-view (OOV) event as a case where the target object completely exits the front camera's FOV in any future frame ($t \in \{1, 2, 3\}$s).
-These scenarios exhibit a clear divide in their OOV likelihood; for instance, some scenarios like \textit{Oncoming Pass} and \textit{Overtake} consistently involve OOV events, whereas others like \textit{Maintain State} rarely do.
-Detailed statistics for all scenarios is provided in Appendix~\ref{appendix:strideqa-bench}.
-Each scene group contains a set of questions about the state of the ego-vehicle and a target agent at multiple timesteps (\(t \in \{0, 1, 2, 3\} \text{s})\), amounting to a total of 5,317 QA pairs.
+These scene groups are categorized into six dynamic scenarios: \textit{Oncoming Pass}, \textit{Maintain State}, \textit{Overtake}, \textit{Path Divergence}, \textit{Pulling Away From Ego}, and \textit{Minor Relations}.
+We define an out-of-view (OOV) event where the target object completely exits the front camera's FOV in any future frame ($t \in {1, 2, 3}$s).
+These scenarios exhibit a clear divide in their OOV likelihood; for instance, scenarios like \textit{Oncoming Pass} and \textit{Overtake} consistently involve OOV events, whereas others like \textit{Maintain State} rarely do.
+Detailed statistics for all scenarios are provided in Appendix~\ref{appendix:strideqa-bench}.

 \paragraph{Localization Success Rate (LSR).} LSR is a binary metric that evaluates whether a model's spatial prediction is simultaneously accurate in both distance and direction.
 Here, $\hat d_t$ and $\hat\theta_t$ denote model predictions, while $d_t^{*}$ and $\theta_t^{*}$ are the corresponding ground-truth values.
 A prediction is successful only if the estimated distance and orientation, expressed in polar coordinates $\hat{\mathbf{p}}_t=(\hat d_t,\hat\theta_t)$, satisfy